Thank you for subscribing

 If you see a pothole, reporting it to the relevant authority is the best way to get it fixed.
 You can find out more about this process and the right organisation to contact by following this handy guide.

-Silvia Morris, Senior Instructor for RACV Drive School, says the damage that potholes can do should not be underestimated.
+Silvia Morris, Senior Instructor for RACV Drive School, says motorists should not underestimate the damage that potholes can cause to a vehicle.

 “Large potholes have the potential to cause severe damage to your tyres, wheels, suspension, exhaust and/or vehicle body, and in some cases can even lead to drivers losing control of their vehicle,” she says.